Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 can lead to having to chase the cursor when closing and re-opening the UI frequently.
 Also, the _Dynamic_ option is less meaningful in VR, as the UI elements are then all rendered on the front always.

+> 💡 Jester Dialogs always use the _Center_ type, requiring to look
+> forward.